 The term “hostile work environment” seems ubiquitous in today’s workplace.
 Do your managers and supervisors know it when they see it?
 What is the difference between inappropriate conduct in the workplace and behavior that sinks to the level of illegal harassment?
 Do your managers and supervisors know how to respond properly and prevent retaliation claims?
 Do they know they are held to a higher standard for their own conduct?

-What workplace behaviors are respectful, inappropriate, or potentially illegal?
+- Workplace behaviors are disrespectful, inappropriate, or potentially illegal

-What are the laws prohibiting sexual harassment and other types of harassment?
+- Laws prohibiting sexual harassment and other types of harassment

-All levels of management and human resources professionals responsible for creating and implementing illegal harassment policies.
+All levels of management and human resources professionals responsible for creating and implementing anti-harassment policies